EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- You are aware of Java's Comparable class and now how to implement it in your own classes
-- You know how to use Java's tools for sorting lists and stream elements.
-- You know how to sort list elements using multiple criteria (e.g., you know how to sort a person based on name and age).
+- You can understand and write a lambda expression.
+- You know what an anonymous class is, but you do not use it.
+- You are able to explain what is special about a functional interface.
+- You understand and write method references.
+- You know what a default method is and where it is used.
+- You can write a sorting method as a lambda expression.
+- You can sort by multiple criteria.

 </text-box>